Rampurhat Assembly constituency: 2011

-1977–2006
+2006

 In 2006 and 2001 state assembly elections, Asish Banerjee of Trinamool Congress won the Rampurhat assembly constituency defeating Nirad Baran Mandal of Forward Bloc in 2006, and Mahammad Hannan of Forward Bloc in 2001.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Mahammad Hannan of Forward Block defeated Satyendra Nath Das of BJP in 1996.
 Sashanka Mondal of Forward Bloc defeated Satyendra Nath Das of BJP in 1991, Asish Banerjee of Congress in 1987, Ananda Gopal Roy of Congress in 1982 and Tapas Kumar Mukhopadhyay of Janata Party in 1977.

-1951–1972
+1972

 Ananda Gopal Roy of Congress won in 1972.
 Braja Mohan Mukherjee of CPI(M) won in 1971.
 Sasanka Sekhar Mongal of Forward Bloc won in 1969 and 1967.
 Niharika Majumdar of Congress won in 1962.
 In 1957 and 1951 Rampurhat was a joint seat.
 Gobardhan Das of CPI and Durgapada Das, Independent, won in 1957.
-In independent India's first election in 1951 Panchanan Let and Srikumar Bandopadhyay, both of Forward Block, won.
+In independent India's first election in 1951 Panchanan Let, Srikumar Bandopadhyay and Kazi Abu Muhammad all of Forward Block, won.